 \section{Conclusion}

-In this paper, we introduce Hierarchical Modular Routing Network (HMR-Net), a modular detection framework that enables structured specialization across datasets and within complex aerial scenes.
-By introducing global expert routing, local region segmentation, and a conditional expert module for open-category detection, HMR-Net achieves strong adaptability and transferability.
-Extensive experiments show that our model outperforms existing methods in multi-domain generalization, region-level specialization, and zero-shot detection.
-These results highlight HMR-Net as an effective and scalable solution for remote sensing object detection.
-While HMR-Net achieves strong specialization with a moderate number of experts, scaling to larger expert pools may lead to redundancy.
-An important extension will be to design adaptive expert pruning, so that the architecture remains efficient while preserving functional diversity.
+In this paper, we introduced Hierarchical Modular Routing Network (HMR-Net), a modular framework that enables structured specialization across datasets and within complex aerial scenes.
+Through domain-level routing, scene-level routing, and a conditional expert module for open-category detection, HMR-Net achieves strong adaptability and generalization.
+Extensive experiments demonstrate consistent improvements over existing methods in multi-domain detection, cross-domain generalization, and zero-shot object detection.
+These results establish HMR-Net as an effective and scalable framework for remote sensing object detection.
+Future work will investigate adaptive expert pruning to improve efficiency while maintaining expert diversity and specialization.